-This is our proven road to date night glory, whether dinner-then-drinks or drinks-then-dinner, the One-Two Punch means you’ll always have a plan for the next step.
+This is our proven road to date night glory.
+Whether dinner-then-drinks or drinks-then-dinner, the One-Two Punch means you’ll always have a plan for the next step.
 And we’ve plotted the best ones out for you.
 We can’t promise these will convince someone to go home with you, but we can promise they’ll be a very solid foundation on which to seal the deal.

 We’ll be honest, sometimes date night restaurant choices come down to looks, not food.
-With Hatchet Hall, you don’t have to sacrifice one for the other - the place is seriously pretty and romantic, and has interesting modern Southern food.
+With Hatchet Hall, you don’t have to sacrifice one for the other - the place is seriously pretty and romantic, and has interesting, modern Southern food.
 Get a spot on the patio, go to town on some country ham and octopus (separately), and make a game of trying to figure out just what’s going on with the indecipherable wine list.

-This second move has the very obvious plus of not actually having to change locations - just walk to the back of Hatchet Hall and you’re suddenly in your cool uncle’s dimly lit hunting lodge.
+This second move has the very obvious plus of not actually having to change locations - just walk to the back of Hatchet Hall and you’re suddenly in your cool uncle’s dimly-lit hunting lodge.
 There’s a focus on liquors of the brown variety and a dedicated Old Fashioned menu, all of which adds up to an excellent end to the night.

 Once the sun is down, walk through the canals towards Washington Blvd. and right to your outside table at Leona.
-Open for a little while now (but still under the radar), the food here sometimes sounds a little absurd (like the "Bacon and Eggs" involving a hash brown "nest" around a duck egg with bacon broth poured over the top), but always manages to be solid.
+Open for a little while now (but still under the radar), the food here sometimes sounds a little absurd (like the “Bacon and Eggs" involving a hash brown “nest" around a duck egg with bacon broth poured over the top), but is always solid.
 We’re very into all the appetizers here, especially the lamb belly wontons and ceviche.

 One way to find out if your date is a keeper - they don’t blink when you order the seared lamb heart tartare at Belcampo.
 Even if neither of you are feeling heart-level adventurous, Belcampo is still a very good option thanks to the dark and romantic room, strong cocktails, and their very good cheeseburgers.